The above video details the signs and symptoms old dogs show when ageing and what you can do to help.

 As dogs age, they show changes in their brains similar to people with Alzheimer's.
 When these changes occur the symptoms often seen in dogs are:

-Change in how they interact with you, other people and or animals in the home.
+Changes in how they interact with you, other people and/ or animals in the home.

 They may not sleep well at night, and pace around.

-However, these signs can also be symptoms of several treatable medical disorders so if you do notice these changes in your dog please get veterinary advice.
+However, these signs can also be symptoms of several treatable medical disorders so if you do notice these changes in your dog, please seek veterinary advice.

-Old dogs may become anxious and worried about changes in normal daily routines and household composition.
+Old dogs may become anxious and worried with changes in normal daily routines and household composition.

 Adaptil can help old dogs to cope with these changes and challenges by creating a sense of safety and security in the environment.
 Here is some further advice to help your older dog cope.

-Plug in an Adaptil Diffuser in the room your dog spends most of the time.
+Plug an Adaptil Diffuser in the room where your dog spends most of its time.

 Take your dog for shorter and more frequent walks and allow sniffing and exploration (this will help them to sleep at night).